ryanwang1203/ryanwang1203.github.io/content/authors/admin/_index.md

     awarder: Lenovo Research
     icon: award
     summary: |
-      Recognized for pioneering a GPT‑powered service chatbot that reduced issue‑resolution time by **35 %**.
+      Recognized for pioneering a LLM‑powered service chatbot combining knowledge graphs that reduced issue‑resolution time by **35 %**.

 ---

 ## About Me

 I’m a PhD student in Mechanical Engineering, working under the guidance of <a href="https://www.scu.edu/engineering/faculty/wang-jun/">Dr. Jun Wang</a>.
 My research focuses on AI for Mechanical Design and Geometric Simulation.
-I was a Research Intern at <strong>Lenovo</strong>, where I worked on knowledge graph and LLM-powered chatbots and received the VP Instant Award for AI innovation.
+I was a Research Intern at <strong>Lenovo</strong>, where I worked on knowledge graph and LLM-powered chatbots and earned the VP Instant Award for AI innovation.
 I also published research on Jingdong’s self-built logistics system in <a href="https://bcpublication.org/index.php/BM/article/view/3751">BCPublication</a>.
-Outside the lab, I enjoy playing piano and guitar, swimming, and walking my dog, Lucky.
+In my spare time, I enjoy playing piano and guitar, and walking my dog.